mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

     It would be strange to support arithmetics against the raw value if the quantity type can't be implicitly constructed from it.

 2. Should we support converting from the dimensionless quantity with unit `one` to the raw value?
-And if yes, should it be implicit or explicit?
+   If yes, should it be implicit or explicit?

     It could probably be better to allow implicit conversions to work with legacy interfaces or to benefit from regular math-related functions that work on fundamental types.